MD Curriculum | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Phase One Sample Schedule

-This schedule represents phase one of NYU Grossman Long Island School of Medicine’s curriculum.
+The schematic above represents our phase one schedule.
 All students progress through the first 46 instructional weeks of medical school on the same timeline.
-Students participate in longitudinal courses—including Health Systems Science and Population Health, Learning Communities, CAPE, and Practice of Medicine—at the same time as organ systems courses throughout phase one.
+Students participate in longitudinal courses concurrently with organ systems courses.

 Phase Two: Clinical Skills Integration